Kong/docs.konghq.com/app/_src/gateway-operator/get-started/konnect/create-route.md

 {:.note}
 > These examples require that you have `jq` installed on your machine.
 You can also use the [Konnect UI](https://cloud.konghq.com) to configure services and routes.

-Your `DataPlane` should now be running, but there are no routing rules to tell {{ site.base_gateway }} how to proxy traffic.
-In this tutorial we will use the Konnect API to configure and test routing.
+Once your `DataPlane` is deployed it receives configuration from Konnect, but there are no routing rules available for {{ site.base_gateway }} to proxy traffic.
+You can use Konnect API to configure and test routing.

 ## Before you begin

-1. Visit the Gateway Manager section of Konnect and fetch your control plane ID.
-This is available on the _Data Plane Nodes_ page next to the _Control Plane ID_ label.
-Export a variable that contains this value:
+1. In Gateway Manager, navigate to the **Overview** page of the control plane to which you added the data plane.
+1. Copy the ID of the control plane in the **About this Hybrid Control Plane** section.
+1. Set the value of the variable `CP_UUID` to the ID of the control plane that you copied.

     ```bash
     export CP_UUID="a62e9a4c-d47..."